swatkats04/Project-News/README.md

 - Exploratory Data Analysis - I analyzed the columns of the data.
 Performed text statistics, word frequency, and n-gram analysis.
 Used Latent Dirichlet Allocation (LDA) model for  topic modeling to compare fake and not fake news.
 - Modeling - I used a deep learning algorithm for fake news detection and compared some neural network architecture.

+## Codes
+The codes related to:
+- EDA
+- Text and Title modeling
+are present in the Python_Notebook_Codes folder.